Does my business qualify as an ESIC

 Is Your Company Truly ‘Early Stage’?

 To qualify for ESIC status, a company must meet the early stage test requirements outlined by the ATO .
-As part of these requirements, the business must have been incorporated or registered in Australia within the last three income years, or incorporated within the last six income years if expenses have not surpassed $1 million across the previous three.
-In the income year immediately prior to application, all applicants must have total expenses and assessable income – accounting for any wholly-owned subsidiaries – of $1 million and $200,000 or less, respectively.
-Additionally, equity interests cannot be listed for quotation in the official list of any stock exchange.
+As part of these requirements, the company must have been incorporated or registered in Australia within the last three income years.
+The company, and any wholly owned subsidiaries, must have total expenses of less than $1m and assessable income of less than $200,000 in the previous financial year.

 Does Your Company Meet the Innovation Test Criteria for ESIC?